-Should you wish to contact the Department regarding the Ashmore and Cartier Islands, the Coral Sea Islands, the Australian Capital Territory or the Northern Territory, please refer to the Department's general enquiries process.
+Should you wish to contact the department regarding the Ashmore and Cartier Islands, the Coral Sea Islands, the Australian Capital Territory or the Northern Territory, please refer to the department's general enquiries process.

-The Government is committed to engaging with the communities of Christmas Island, Cocos (Keeling) Islands, Jervis Bay Territory and Norfolk Island in a meaningful, responsive and accountable manner.
-Effective community engagement has benefits for both the Government and the community alike through access to new ideas, sharing of skills, experiences and knowledge.
+The Australian Government is committed to engaging with the communities of Christmas Island, Cocos (Keeling) Islands, Jervis Bay Territory and Norfolk Island in a meaningful, responsive and accountable manner.
+Effective community engagement has benefits for both the government and the community alike through access to new ideas, sharing of skills, experiences and knowledge.

-The Department consults with the communities on a range of issues regarding the administration of these territories.
-In general, the Department informs and/or consults with the communities in the development of significant policy and/or legislative change, major capital works and key changes to service delivery arrangements.
-The Department uses a number of engagement methods, including:
+The department consults with the communities on a range of issues regarding the administration of these territories.
+In general, the department informs and/or consults with the communities in the development of significant policy and/or legislative change, major capital works and key changes to service delivery arrangements.
+The department uses a number of engagement methods, including:

 - conducting face to face meetings with community members, representatives and/or businesses;

 - providing community bulletins on key issues, events and activities;